Area 51 (film)

 Area 51 is a 2015 American found footage science fiction horror film directed and shot by Oren Peli and co-written by Peli and Christopher Denham.
 The film stars Reid Warner, Darrin Bragg, Ben Rovner, and Jelena Nik.
 The film was produced by Jason Blum under his Blumhouse Productions banner, and was released in a limited release and through video on demand on May 15, 2015, by Paramount Insurge.
+It is the second and most recent film directed by Peli, and unlike the original Paranormal Activity film, it was panned by both critics and audiences.

 Plot

 Three close friends, Reid, Darrin, and Ben, attend a party together, during which Reid vanishes.
 Unable to locate him, Ben and Darrin leave.
-Driving home on a dark, secluded road, the two nearly run over their friend Reid, who is inexplicably standing in the roadway in a daze.
+Driving home on a dark, secluded road, the two nearly run over Reid, who is inexplicably standing in the roadway in a daze.

-After the incident, Reid becomes fascinated with aliens and, in particular, Area 51.
-Reid spends months planning to infiltrate Area 51 to uncover the base's secrets.
-However, Reid's obsessive extraterrestrial research leaves him detached from his family and he loses his job.
-Reid recruits his friends Darrin and Ben.
-Together with Jelena, another conspiracy theorist whose father worked at Area 51, they contrive to sneak onto the military base using signal jammers, night vision goggles, Freon-laced jumpsuits, and pills to mask their ammonia levels.
-Jelena's father advises the group to investigate a man who works at Area 51 in a key position.
-Reid and Darrin sneak into the man's house and steal his security badge.
-Ben drops his three friends off in the desert outside the base and waits for their return.
-Reid, Darrin and Jelena bypass the base's perimeter defenses.
-They use the stolen security badge to enter the complex.
-Exploring the base, the trio discover a lab containing anti-gravity material and a lifelike liquid substance.
+After the incident, Reid becomes fascinated with aliens and Area 51, and spends the next three months planning to infiltrate Area 51 to uncover the base's secrets.
+However, Reid's obsessive research leaves him detached from his family and causes him to lose his job.
+Reid recruits Darrin and Ben to help him, along with Jelena, another conspiracy theorist whose deceased father worked at Area 51.
+They plan to sneak onto the military base using signal jammers, night vision goggles, Freon-laced jumpsuits, and pills to mask their ammonia levels.

+Jelena theorizes that her father was murdered for seeking too much information about the base, and advises the group to investigate a man who holds a high-level position there.
+Ben, Reid, and Darrin follow the man home from the airport, sneak into his house, and steal his security badge.
+Ben drops the others off in the desert outside the base and waits for their return.
+Reid, Darrin, and Jelena bypass the base's perimeter defenses and use the stolen security badge to enter the complex.
+While exploring the base, the trio discovers a lab containing anti-gravity material and a lifelike liquid substance.
 They also find an alien spacecraft in a hangar, which only Reid can enter or interact with.
-The three reach the 'S4'-level of Area 51, which stores the complex's most secret information and experiments.
-They trigger an alarm and are swarmed by guards.
-Darrin gets separated from his friends.
-Eluding the guards, Darrin narrowly escapes a predatory alien and retreats to the base's higher levels.
+The three reach the 'S4' level of Area 51, which houses the complex's most secret information and experiments.
+They trigger an alarm and are swarmed by guards, causing Darrin to become separated from his friends.
+Eluding the guards, Darrin narrowly escapes a predatory alien and retreats to the higher levels of the base.